dashingsoft/pyarmor/src/examples/README.md

 Learn from this example

 * How to obfuscate a python package `mypkg` in the path `examples/testpkg`
-* How to expire this obfuscated package on some day
+* How to expire this obfuscated package on some day by outer license file
 * How to import obfuscated package `mypkg` by outer script `main.py`
 * How to distribute obfuscated package to end user